 Requiring or Disabling Content Strategy Fields

-Under each Content Strategy entry field, you'll see Required and Disabled checkboxes.
+Next to each Content Strategy entry section, you'll see Required and Disabled checkboxes.
 In the event that one or more of these content strategy fields are either super important or not relevant at all, you can check the appropriate box.
 If you require a specific field, users will not be able to save a content item without checking a value in that field.
 If you disable a field, that field will not be visible within Divvy's Sandbox and CI Slide-in > Content Strategy section.